Meet our faculty

 Graduate Program Coordinator

-A medieval historian who focuses on gender and power, Associate Professor Laura Gathagan publishes widely on queenship, elite women’s power and masculinity in the 11th and 12th centuries.
+A medieval historian who focuses on gender and power, Professor Laura Gathagan publishes widely on queenship, elite women’s power and masculinity in the 11th and 12th centuries.
 Her work carries her to France and England regularly.
 Her travels have inspired her to create a study-abroad class to the UK with her colleagues in the English department — ‘Medieval England: There and Back Again’ — that is available to graduate students.
 Dr. Gathagan is the editor of the Haskins Society Journal, an international referred publication on topics including Early English, Viking, Norman, and Angevin history.
 She co-edited the Companion to the Abbey of Le Bec in the Central Middle Ages (11th–13th Centuries) with Ben Pohl and is currently writing a biography of Mathilda of Flanders entitled, Embodying Conquest: The Queenship of Mathilda of Flanders.
 Dr. Gathagan is the graduate coordinator for the History Department.

 Scott Moranda